-Nursing
+Nursing:

-The School of Nursing offers a four-year program that leads to a Bachelor of Science degree with a Major in Nursing.
-Successful completion of the program qualifies the graduate to apply for the professional nurse licensing examination, NCLEX-RN.
+The School of Nursing offers a four-year program that leads to a bachelor of science degree with a major in nursing.
+Successful completion of the program qualifies the graduate to apply for the professional nurse licensing examination, the NCLEX-RN.

-• Occupational Therapy (Cooperative Education Program)
+• Occupational Therapy (Cooperative Education Program):

-Through affiliation with the program in occupational therapy of the School of Medicine at Washington University in St. Louis, Missouri, a student can earn both a baccalaureate degree from North Park and a master of science in occupational therapy from Washington University.
+Through affiliation with the occupational therapy program at the School of Medicine at Washington University in St. Louis, Missouri, a student can earn both a baccalaureate degree from North Park and a master of science in occupational therapy from Washington University.
 The cooperative education program is a five-year program.
 Students spend three years in residence at North Park, followed by two years in residence at Washington University.
 During the North Park years, the student acquires a broad background in liberal arts, and fulfills the prerequisites for the occupational therapy program.

 All North Park general education requirements for a baccalaureate degree must be completed, together with a departmental major (biology, psychology, or a specially designed pre-occupational therapy constructed major are suggested).
 Certain courses taken at Washington University may be transferred to North Park to complete any requirements not satisfied during the three years spent in residence.
 A North Park occupational therapy advisor, knowledgeable about current requirements of the program, is assigned to each pre-occupational therapy student.

-• Teacher Education Program
+· Teacher Education Program